 University of Colorado football is raking it in with new coach Deion Sanders

-The most electrifying team in college football this season - it's the University of Colorado.
+The most electrifying team in college football this season is the University of Colorado.
 The Buffaloes won just a single game last year.
-This year they are already 3-0.
-They're the talk of the sporting world thanks to their flashy new coach, Deion Sanders and a whole new roster of players.
+This year, they're already 3-0 and are the talk of the sporting world thanks to their flashy new coach, Deion Sanders, and a whole new roster of players.
 The team's success has also been a huge boost to local businesses, as Colorado Public Radio's Tony Gorman reports from Boulder.

 TONY GORMAN, BYLINE: Colorado Coach Deion Sanders is making a believer out of everyone in the college football universe this season.